orlykanyinda2/email-scanner-/README.md

-# email-scanner-
 Email Scraper

-This script is used to scrape email addresses from a website.
-It can also save the results in a PDF report.
+This script is a simple web scraper that extracts email addresses from a given website.
+The script takes in a website URL as input and makes a GET request to the website to retrieve its HTML.
+The HTML is then parsed using the BeautifulSoup library, and the script searches for all anchor tags.
+If an anchor tag contains an href attribute that starts with "mailto:", the script extracts the email address and adds it to a list of email addresses.

 Requirements